 The grass, from all the flowers apart,—

 Forgive me that I gave the rose my song,

 Ere thou, the daisy, hadst my heart!

-This award winning book offers a lovely blend of cookbook along with garden stories that allow you to live vicariously with Hesser on a culinary school of estate in burgundy France.
+This award-winning book offers a lovely blend of a cookbook along with garden stories that allow you to live vicariously with Hesser on a culinary school of an estate in burgundy France.

 Since the book is about traditional French gardening and cooking, it also captures the local customs and wisdom cultivated in provincial France.